TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-403-sas-userdelegation-permission-error-current-time.md

 No __user delegation SAS__ token auth failures were found for **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** around the issue time **<!--$IssueTimestamp-->[IssueTimestamp]<!--/$IssueTimestamp-->**.

 It's possible that there were no __user delegation SAS__ auth failures during the time provided or it's beyond the retention period of storage logs.
-If the time period was not correct, please rerun the insight with the correct time.<br> However, some **user delegationSAS token** auth failures were found for the current time **<!--$CurrentTimestamp-->[CurrentTimestamp]<!--/$CurrentTimestamp-->** that might be of interest.
+If the time period was not correct, please rerun the insight with the correct time.<br> However, some __user delegation SAS token__ auth failures were found for the current time **<!--$CurrentTimestamp-->[CurrentTimestamp]<!--/$CurrentTimestamp-->** that might be of interest.

 **Sample list of blocked requests with failure reason**